nbobhate/nbobhate.github.io/_posts/2017-02-02-single-responsibility.md

 In essence this principle states that a class should only be able to perform actions that it is directly responsible for.
 Sounds pretty obvoious but this distinction does get a bit blurry.
 The key is to always bear in mind the purpose of your class.

-For example, let's say we have an `Book` class.
+For example, let's say we have a `Book` class.
 We have some operations that we want to perform with `Book`.
 {% highlight java %}
 public class Book {